-ISO 27001 or not, security policies and procedures are the heart of any good security strategy.
-However, where it’s difficult to write them from scratch, many companies resort to recycling boilerplate without truly understanding its substance, resulting in their security falling short.
+Because it’s difficult and time-consuming to write security policies and procedures from scratch, many companies resort to recycling boilerplate without truly understanding its substance, resulting in processes not aligning with policy.

-An ISO 27001 does the exact opposite: As they get to know your organization, they’ll be able to draft up security policies that meet your organizational needs and compliance requirements.
-Many consultants also streamline the process by customizing ready-made reports, which saves even more time.
+As an ISO 27001 consultant gets to know your organization, they’ll be able to draft security policies that meet your organizational needs and compliance requirements.

 Risk assessment and management

-Risks are everywhere in the security environment: From unusual users to vulnerable vendors, identifying and mitigating risks is key to both information security and ISO 27001 compliance.
+Risks are everywhere in the security environment: From unusual users to vulnerable vendors, identifying and mitigating risks is key to both information security in general and ISO 27001 compliance in particular.

 In addition to implementing risk management and assessment, your ISO 27001 consultant should also perform and manage vendor risk assessments.
-Risk management is often an ongoing procedure that involves staying up to date with your vendor’s compliance statuses.
+Risk management is an ongoing process that involves staying up-to-date with each of your vendors’ compliance status.

-While an ISO 27001 consultant won’t be sitting on your hiring committee anytime soon, they can definitely improve your employee onboarding.
+While an ISO 27001 consultant won’t be sitting on your hiring committee, they can be a valuable resource to improve your employee onboarding.

-A common problem in many companies is making new hires (and all staff, quite frankly) more security-aware.
-Even if your company is already good at exposing new hires to security training during onboarding, a consultant can help you make it more effective and widespread.
+A common problem in many companies is helping new hires become more security-aware.
+Even if your company is already good at conducting security training during employee onboarding, a consultant can help you make it more effective and widespread to every employee, not just new hires.
 Many auditors will raise exceptions if employees don’t acknowledge security policies.

 Evidence collection is an important stage of any ISO 27001 audit.
-Consultants use this evidence and documentation to perform a gap analysis evaluating how well an organization is following its security policies.
+Consultants use evidence such as configuration screenshots and documentation to perform a gap analysis and evaluate how well your organization is following its own security policies.

 Auditing and reporting